andruhon/pico-dog/README.md

-# Pico Dog
+# Pico Dog Halloween Edition
-Detects motion and plays the dog bark sound when it's dark.
+Detects motion and plays the scary sound.

 See [materials.md](materials.md) for used materials.
 See [circuit.md](circuit.md) for circuit details.